-The fact that there are so many different ways to approach digital transformation is a blessing and a curse for nonprofits.
+The fact that there are so many different ways to approach digital tools is a blessing and a curse for nonprofits.
 The blessing is that you can create a digital transformation strategy perfectly suited for your budget and internal capabilities.
 But the curse is that finding the right starting point can be a real challenge.

 While global spending on digital transformation initiatives is tracking toward $2.3 trillion in 2023, nonprofit leaders don’t have the luxury of spending wildly on these projects.
 Each digital transformation project has to be hyperfocused on driving the mission forward.
-That starts with some real-world inspiration from successful nonprofit digital transformation stories.
+That starts with some real-world inspiration from successful transformation stories.

 For Legal Aid of the Bluegrass: Making Services Portable

 Legal Aid of the Bluegrass made its services more portable by upgrading to a hybrid cloud IT infrastructure.
 Before the migration, outdated servers limited Legal Aid’s ability to maintain connectivity for staff members as they tried to extend services to over 200,000 low-income clients across rural Kentucky.